 For example, the Algarve is considered one of the best places in the world for golf.
 It is also the ideal place for water sports, with most of its picturesque beaches boasting the prestigious blue flag award.
 The country again had impressive rankings in the Expat Insider survey, ranking second out of a total of 65 countries in the Leisure Options sub-category.

-The traffic in Portugal is also lighter than elsewhere.
+The traffic in Portugal is also much better than in many other countries.
 It is considerably less congested compared to most northern European countries, except in large cities where traffic jams are bad during peak hours.
 However, the country has good road networks, with an extensive network of dual carriageways and highways which reduces the traffic on the main roads.

 A happy and healthy population